freddinator/php-security-checklist/README.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Basic

-*   Have strong passwords be sure that your “password recovery questions” are not too obvious.
+*   Require your users have strong passwords and secure password recovery options.
-    *   If you write down your passwords, ensure that you put it in a safe place.
+    *   Longer != better, 1000 'a's as a password gives you  the same entropy as a random 3 character password
 *   Make sure that [register_globals](http://php.net/register_globals) is disabled, because that allows arbitrary variables to be injected into your script’s environment (!).
 *   Disable magic quotes.
 It has no effect on security, but it leads people to think that it actually helps secure applications against SQL injection, and so people rely on it for escaping (highly wrong!).
 The two relevant PHP settings are [magic_quotes_gpc](http://php.net/magic_quotes_gpc) and [magic_quotes_runtime](http://php.net/magic_quotes_runtime).
 *   Disable [display_errors](http://php.net/display_errors) on your production environment to make it more difficult to learn details about your environment.
 You should continue to log errors, however.